MarkUlmer/openmediavault-docs/administration/services/rsync.rst

 	  to place a destination server address.
 You can select here:

 		Mode (remote)
-			- Push: store contents to a remote server
+			- Push: Store contents to a remote server
 			- Pull: Retrieve contents from a remote server

 	Selecting one or the other will invert the folder as source or destination,